NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 due to the orientations of the satellites taking the pictures not being perfectly known.)

-It is important to decide carefully what outlier threshold to use check the number of inliers.
+It is important to decide carefully what outlier threshold to use and to check the number of resulting inliers.
 If too few, that may mean that the outlier threshold is too strict.
-Above, the inliers are saved as a shape file and can be inspected.
+Above, the inliers are saved as a shape file and can be inspected (each inlier vertex is drawn as a tiny square in order to avoid edges being drawn between such vertices, as edges likely won't be along the shoreline).
 The vertices of the shapefile should be well-distributed over the entire shoreline.
-The edges in the shapefile should be ignored (and hopefully soon a way will be developed to save only vertices and not edges).

 Example 2
 ~~~~~~~~~